Mortal Kombat: Shaolin Monks: Controversy

 An advertisement for Shaolin Monks titled "Blood on the Carpet", created by the London-based Maverick Media, was condemned by the Advertising Standards Authority as condoning and glorifying violence.
-The commercial, "features a boardroom scene in which a Mr Linn, the mysterious trouble-shooter at a sales meeting, instructs two men to fight.
+The commercial features a boardroom scene in which Mr. Linn, the mysterious trouble-shooter at a sales meeting, instructs two men to fight.
 Punches lead to a pen being stabbed into an arm; then a water jug is smashed over an executive's head – before his heart is ripped from his chest.
-Mr Linn concludes proceedings by decapitating another executive with his hat."
+Mr. Linn concludes proceedings by decapitating another executive with his hat.
 The result of the complaint was, as quoted from the ASA report, "We told Midway not to repeat the approach and told them to consult CAP Copy Advice before producing future ads."

 Legacy

 A sequel focused on Scorpion and Sub-Zero, titled Mortal Kombat: Fire & Ice, was planned to be developed by Paradox, but financial constraint caused the project's cancellation.
 Ed Boon recalled: "Monks was FAR and away the best spinoff.
 We were in talks to do a sequel before the Moorpark studio closed."

 A possible HD remake of Mortal Kombat: Shaolin Monks was teased by Boon in October 2013.
 He also previously said they would "love to make one" someday, but a remake would not come "in the NEAR future" (from January 2013).
 In 2014, he also disclosed that they already did talk "about doing an up-rez'ed version for [the] PS3 and 360 a few years ago."